mermaid-js/mermaid/src/docs/accessibility.md

 ### Multi-line Accessibility title/description
-You can also define the accessibility options in a multi-line format, where the keyword is followed by opening curly bracket `{` and then mutltile lines, followed by a closing `}`.
+You can also define the accessibility options in a multi-line format, where the keyword is followed by opening curly bracket `{` and then multiple lines, followed by a closing `}`.

 `accTitle: My single line title value` (***single line format***)